Fyodir/parsermcparser/README.md

 ##### Input:

-use input of desired LRG number
+Use input of desired LRG number

 ##### Output: